Defining New Code

 For Community Edition, past analysis is available at the project-level because Community Edition doesn't support multiple branches.
 Starting in Developer Edition, you can do this at the branch level, and each branch can be set to one of the branch's specific past analyses.

-Reference Branch – Choose a specific branch to define your New Code.
-Any changes made from your reference branch are considered New Code.
+- Reference Branch – Choose a specific branch to define your new code.
+Any changes made from your reference branch are considered new code.
+Available at the project and branch level.
+You can also specify a reference branch using a scanner parameter, overriding the server's definition.
+See the Scanner Analysis Parameters.